bitweft/bitweft.github.io/_posts/2020/12/2020-12-26-look-beyond-design-specifications.md

 Imagine building a navigation app whose counter-intuitive design makes the driver look at the screen for a few seconds longer in order to comprehend the instructions.
 It could lead to accidents and fatalities.

-Or think of why Indigo Airlines started instructing the passengers to save their work before putting their laptops away for landing.
+Or think of why some airlines instruct the passengers to save their work before putting their laptops away for landing.
 Could it be because some people forgot to save and lost a lot of critical work?
 Could this be fixed easily if the application designers realised that humans forget and included an auto-save functionality?